 - 24.2.1 Effective January 1, 2003, the City will transfer employees who chose to maintain Kaiser medical plan coverage from the Kaiser V-5 Plan into the Kaiser S-1 Plan.
 Effective January 1, 2003, the City will transfer employees who chose to maintain Health Net HMO coverage from the Health Net W-2 Plan to the Health net C9A Plan. - For employees hired on or after January 1, 2003, the maximum amount the City shall be required to pay for medical insurance premiums shall be the applicable Kaiser rate (i.e., single party, two-party, or family) regardless of the City sponsored health plan selected by the employee. - 24.2.3 For employees in a probationary or career benefited status as of January 1, 2003, the City will continue to pay 100% of the health care premium costs (employee and any dependents) for the health plan the employee is enrolled in as of this date as long as the employee remains employed in the bargaining unit.
-After January 1, 2003, if the employee transfers health coverage to a different health plan, the employee will assume responsibility for paying the difference, if any, between the Kaiser monthly premium rate (i.e., single-party, two-party, family) and the plan chosen by the employee from that date forward.
+After January 1, 2003, if the employee transfers health coverage to a different health plan, the employee will assume responsibility for paying the difference, if any, between the Kaiser monthly premium rate (i.e., single-party, two-party, or family) and the plan chosen by the employee from that date forward.

 - 24.2.4 Effective January 1, 2009, the amount the City contributes each calendar year toward the payment of health insurance premiums, in accordance with Section 24.2 (Maximum Medical Premium Payment), will increase by the lesser of twenty percent (20%) (single, two-party, family) or the amount of the Kaiser HMO premium amount (single, two-party, family) in effect on that date. - 24.2.5 Effective January 1, 2014, for those employees who are enrolled on October 31, 2012 in the Health Net Point of Service (POS) health plan (Payroll Benefit Code Description HJ, HK, and HL) the City shall pay medical insurance premiums at the applicable rate for the Health Net HMO plan (i.e., single; 2-party, or family).
 If the employee chooses to remain enrolled in the Health Net POS Plan on or after January 1, 2014, the employee will assume responsibility for paying the difference between the Health Net POS and the Health Net HMO monthly premium rate (single; 2-party, or family).
-Provided further that if at any time after January 1, 2014 the employee transfers health coverage from Health Net POS to the Kaiser health plan, the maximum amount the City shall be required to pay for medical insurance premiums shall be the applicable Kaiser rate (i.e., single 2-party; or family) even if the employee subsequently enrolls in a different City sponsored health plan. - 24.2.6 The parties agree that during the term from June 24, 2012 through June 20, 2015, if at any time the City and any other bargaining unit or unrepresented employees agree to cost share medical insurance premiums, the parties will agree to meet and discuss new employee cost sharing of medical insurance premiums.
+Provided further that if at any time after January 1, 2014 the employee transfers health coverage from Health Net POS to the Kaiser health plan, the maximum amount the City shall be required to pay for medical insurance premiums shall be the applicable Kaiser rate (i.e., single 2-party; or family) even if the employee subsequently enrolls in a different City sponsored health plan. - 24.2.6 Meet & Confer: The Parties agree to meet and confer with the City, commencing no sooner than January 1, 2017.
+The negotiations shall be on developing comparable and less expensive health plan options as a means of reducing or ensuring that the City shall not be required to pay any penalties associated with the Excise Tax.
+This meet and confer process will be subject to normal rules of collective bargaining, including applicable impasse, strike or lock-out procedures.